theiconik/dark-vs-light/README.md

 # darkVSlight
-Just a simple one page website with CSS and JS implementation!
-Inspired by [codeSTACKr](https://www.youtube.com/channel/UCDCHcqyeQgJ-jVSd6VJkbCw)
+As mentioned in "About", this is just a simple one page website and this is how the aesthetics look!
+(Inspired by [codeSTACKr](https://www.youtube.com/channel/UCDCHcqyeQgJ-jVSd6VJkbCw))

 <img src="preview.png"></img>